News: Hurricane preparedness for pets

 Busy storm season predicted.

-June 1 was the beginning of hurricane season which lasts all the way through November.
+June 1 was the beginning of hurricane season and it lasts all the way through November.
 Given the weather disturbances we have already had in May, this year is setting up to a busy season.
 It is so important for pet owners to prepare in advance for their pets in the event of a disaster, even more so now due to COVID-19.
 Our friends at FEMA offer some great tips, along with a few of our own, on how to keep you and your pets safe.

 Keep in mind that any ability that we have to accommodate pet friendly shelters this season will be more limited due to larger spacing requirements, the need for constant sanitation, etc. Please never “plan” to stay at a shelter, but always create your own plan in advance so that you and your pets can stay safe.